Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Text Generation Tasks

+\textit{Description.} Uncontrolled paraphrasing is a sequence-to-sequence text generation task in which a model rewrites an input text into a semantically equivalent alternative, without enforcing specific lexical, syntactic, or stylistic constraints on the output.

-\textbf{Uncontrolled.} When only the notion of a text being paraphrased into another is used without caring for the specific changes that take place, we call this task \textit{uncontrolled} paraphrasing.
-Approaches use an encoder-decoder architecture that first creates a semantic representation of the input text and then outputs a paraphrase \citep{EgonmwanC19a}. \citet{GargPMS21} fine-tune an autoregressive LM to generate paraphrases.
+\textit{Modeling.} Common approaches use an encoder-decoder architecture that first creates a semantic representation of the input text and then outputs a paraphrase \citep{EgonmwanC19a}. \citet{GargPMS21} fine-tune an autoregressive LM to generate paraphrases.
+Uniquely, their approach does not rely on parallel paraphrase datasets.
+It instead uses lexical control signals to guide how words or phrases should change in the paraphrase.
+A reward with reinforcement learning encourages semantic similarity to the original sentence while promoting lexical and syntactic diversity.
 Several datasets are available for paraphrasing considering uncontrolled scenarios.
 For example, TURL \citep{LanQHX17b} comprises 2.8m multi-rater annotated sentence pairs from Twitter news.
-Quora Question Pairs (QQP) \citep{WangHF17a} comprises 400k similar questions from the Quora forum with binary paraphrase annotations.
+Quora Question Pairs \citep{WangHF17a} comprises 400k similar questions from the Quora forum with binary paraphrase annotations.

 \textit{Challenges of uncontrolled paraphrasing.} Since many possible paraphrases can be produced, the n-gram-based comparison to a single reference is questionable.
 To encourage diversity in paraphrases, we, therefore, suggest the use of multiple references per source text \citep{LanQHX17b, ZhengMH18}.
 However, these are often not provided in today's paraphrasing datasets.
 We suggest that new corpora should come with multiple reference paraphrases as a standard.